aframevr/aframe/docs/components/link.md

 The default UX of the link component as a portal can be interacted with using a cursor or controllers.
-This is not provided directly in the A-Frame core, but there is a [link-controls component in the A-Frame examples].
+This is not provided directly in the A-Frame core, but there is a [link-controls component in the A-Frame examples][link-controls].
 This component shows tooltips and provides button mappings for peeking and entering portals.

 ## Example